 [Section 152 amended by No. 40 of 1987 s.
 75; No. 35 of 2012 s.
 24.]

-153. Production of rolls used at election
+153. Rolls used at election, candidate may require production of

 (1) Any candidate on payment of a fee of $100 may give notice to the returning officer requiring production of the rolls used by him and any assistant returning officers at any election, and if the notice is so given after the day of the election and before the day when the election can no longer be questioned such returning officer or assistant returning officers shall produce such roll or rolls in the presence of the other candidates (if they wish to be present) within 35 days of the date of service of the notice.